birkoss/ukulele-ionic2/readme.md

-* Fix the chord-name when they are in English, to remove the space "A m" to "Am"
+* Settings page should be NAvPushed and not changing the root

+* 7eme mineure = 7, 7eme majeure = majeure 7

-* Remove the General Popover
+* Add to the chord detail Popover custom settings

+* Add to the details page, slide to represent the main data